mechio/takana/README.md

 ### 4. You're all set

 Finally open the web page that you pasted the snippit into on the previous step.
 Then open one of it's referenced stylesheets in Sublime and start live-editing!

-## Troubleshooting

-### Make sure that your editor and browser are connected

-TODO

-### Check that your stylesheets are being matched

-TODO